-As Earth’s climate warms, the rapid loss of glacial ice is being documented around the world.
+As Earth’s climate warms, rapid loss of glacial ice is being documented around the world.
 Olympic is no different; in fact temperatures at higher elevations and latitudes are warming the fastest.
-Using data from weather balloons released near Forks, Washington, glacier researchers at the University of Washington discovered that average January through March temperatures at 4,700 feet (1,450m) increased about 6° F (3.3° C) from 1948 to 1996, a rate five times faster than the global average.
-As a result, more of the precipitation that used to fall as snow, blanketing the mountains’ flanks and feeding the glaciers, is now falling as rain.
-Summer temperatures are also rising, but not as fast as the winters are warming.
+As a result, more of the precipitation that used to fall as snow, feeding the glaciers, is now falling as rain.

 These critical and beautiful rivers of ice have shaped and adorned the Olympic Mountains for millennia, but have rapidly shrunk in just decades, stark evidence of the ongoing impact of human-driven climate change.
-Their ice is an essential resource for creatures from the tiny ice worms found only on glacial ice, or the steelhead and salmon returning up snow and ice-fed rivers, and even for humans living downstream or climbing to the icy heights.
+Their ice is an essential resource for creatures from tiny ice worms found only on glacial ice, to steelhead and salmon returning up snow and ice-fed rivers, and even to humans living downstream or climbing to the icy heights.
 The data and photographs are clear.
 What’s unclear is if humans will to make the changes necessary to help these icons of the Pacific Northwest summits persist.

 Links for more Information